loadero/loadero-python/README.md

 module.
 A single result coresponds to a single participant of test.

-`Result` just like a regular resource object has a `params` field of type `ResultParams` that contains its attributes.
-Result resource has the largest amount of attributes, so this showcase will cover only common usecases.
+`Result` just like a regular resource object has a `params` field of type `ResultParams` that contains it's attributes.
+Result resource has the largest amount of attributes, so this showcase will cover only common use cases.

-##### Log Retrival
+##### Log Retrieval

 ```py
 import requests